jinyueliu0/Lab/research.md

         (a) Neurodevelopment

               How the brain develops shapes a huge part of our identity.
-We ask how biological processes can introduce variation into neurodevelopmental conditions using patient-derived organoid models.
+We ask how biological processes can introduce variation into neurodevelopmental conditions and seek cellular interactions that are dysregulated using patient-derived organoid models.

         (b) Neurodegeneration

+            Neurodegenerative disorders often compromise active ageing.
+We seek to identify cells and interactions that can be intervened to slow down disease progression using human-relevant model systems.

         (c) Tools development: mapping connections between brain cells